-This late morning, Bob the hamster was sitting at a table near the burrow and reading the Book of Hamster Life, as always.
+his late morning, Bob the hamster was sitting at a table near the hole and reading the Book of Hamster Life, as always.
 He decided to keep reading a few lines as per his morning routine.
 There was a pile of delicious grains in front of him, and the sun was shining brightly in the sky.
-The first statement he read today was: "Every grain comes into this world to meet its hamster."
+The first statement he read today was: